 Compliance with the principle of legality is a pillar of the group's activities.
 In its relations with the Public Administration, it has identified an area of potential risk, due to the intrinsic features of the relationship, concerning corruption.
+Therefore, to ensure compliance with its commitment to fight corruption, the

 Therefore, to ensure compliance with its commitment to fight corruption, the group has been structured in a manner that allows it to combat this behaviour in all forms, clearly defining the responsibility of its members at all levels and the conduct to be adopted by everyone working in the name of and on behalf of the companies in the group.